mini-eggs/react-native-everywhere-image-picker/README.md

 `npm install --save react-native-everywhere-image-picker`

 #### Requirements
-1. For web use in `create-react-app` you MUST have `react-scripts` version 1.0.8 or over.
+1. For web use in `create-react-app` you MUST have `react-scripts` version 1.0.8 or higher.

 #### example
 ```javascript